anshulsamar/anshulsamar.github.io/_pp/chital.md

 leg would fall asleep.
 Worse, a couple flies had followed them out from the kitchen and had found refuge in their ears.

-The flies at the ashram seemed to have a remarkable knack for distressing even the quietest monks.
+The flies at the ashram seemed to have a knack for distressing even the quietest monks.
 In fact, it was Bhanu’s observation that the quietest monks were often the most easily distressed.
 No matter how many layers of shawls they would cover